stfc/PSyclone/doc/claw.rst

     java -jar jython-installer-2.7.0.jar

+You will then need to edit the PSyclone configuration file and specify the location of the jython.jar file.

 CLAW
 ^^^^

-The CLAW compiler is available from https://github.com/C2SM-RCM/claw-compiler.
+The version of the CLAW compiler used by PSyclone is available from https://github.com/stfc/claw-compiler.
 See the INSTALL.md file for installation instructions.
 Once it is installed, you will need to manually copy the Python interface module into the `lib` directory of the Claw installation:

 ::